 We performed a number of simulations in which we suggested that the probability of genomic rearrangement events (HGT, deletion, translocation) is non uniformly distributed along the chromosome.
 This may reflect the unequal probability of changes or their fixation.
 The algorithm to make simulations is listed in S2 Listing.
 We used three patterns to generate profiles of such probabilities: sinusoidal, rectangular, and sawtooth and performed 10 independent simulations for each pattern.
 The number of rearrangement iterations was 3000 for each model.
 The results of our method were in good correspondence with the predefined distribution (R-square >0.74, Spearman correlation >0.69, FDR corrected p-value <10−300), see Fig 3C.
 Results for each simulation are available in S1 Text.

+Integron and they have high complexity values (see Fig )

-Finally, integrons have expectedly high complexity values computed with here proposed method.
-Fig 3D shows as example integron region of V. cholerae, which is a known source of this species diversity and was dubbed superintegron because of its high length of about 120 kbp and more than a hundred of integrated cassettes [33].
+Integrons are gene acquisition systems capable of integration, excision and rearrangement of gene cassettes and are examples of genome variability hotspots.
+We observe that integron regions have high complexity values.
+Fig 3D shows integron region of V. cholera as an example.
+This integron was dubbed superintegron because of its high length of about 120 kbp and more than a hundred of integrated cassettes [33].

 High complexity values associated with prophages and genomic islands

 Fig 5 shows the complexity profile along the chromosome of adherent-invasive E. coli LF82 [34].
-As expected, the regions with a higher density of essential genes have low complexity values.
+As expected, the regions with a high density of essential genes have low complexity values.
 On the contrary, pathogenicity islands and prophage regions have relatively high complexity values.
-At the same time, there are chromosomal loci with relatively high complexity values that have no recognizable signs of mobile elements.
-A subgraph of the region with the highest complexity values (located at 2,115,791:2,164,382 chromosomal positions) do not contain recognizable genes with mobility associated functions.
+At the same time, there are chromosomal loci with high complexity values that have no recognizable signs of mobile elements.
+A subgraph of the region with the highest complexity values (located at 2,115,791-2,164,382) do not contain recognizable genes with mobility associated functions.

 Fig 5.
 Regions with high complexity values are mostly associated with mobile elements.
 Complexity profile for the E. coli LF82 chromosome is shown, 327 other E. coli genomes were used to calculate complexity values.
 Orange color bars denote prophages, red color bars denote pathogenicity islands.
 For essential genes, low complexity values are observed.
 Some most variable regions lack features of mobile elements.